BenKuhnhaeuser/RattanID/README.md

 # RattanID

-Identification of rattan palms using genome-scale data
+Identification of rattan palms and rattan furniture using genome-scale data
 - Skmer pipeline: Identification using genome skims
 - VSEARCH pipeline: Identification using A353 and PhyloPalm target capture data